oddkiva/sara/README.md

 To build the libraries, run:

 ```
+  # Install the following packages.
   sudo apt-get install cmake
   sudo apt-get install -qq qtbase5-dev

+  # Build the library dependencies.
   mkdir build
   cd build
   cmake ..
   make  -j N  # N is the number of CPU cores you want to use.

+  # Run the tests to make sure everything is alright.
   make test

+  # Create the Debian package.
+  make package
+  # Then you can install the Debian package with Ubuntu Software Center.
 ```